 Contrasting colors can be a powerful method for driving eyeballs toward areas of your postcard.
-Often, marketers will use bright colors on their call to actions or offer messaging to give themselves the highest probability of their customers seeing the most important areas of their postcard.
+Often, marketers will use bright colors on their call to action or offer messaging to give themselves the highest probability of their customers seeing the most important areas of their postcard.

 Here’s one example.

 Notice how they use the darker transparent block to highlight the offer to save $315.
 At the bottom of the postcard, the brand is highlighted against a very different shade of blue.

 This is a great example, but it’s important to make sure you use bright colors like this sparingly.
 Only highlight the most important messages on your postcard, or else you risk creating too much noise and actually harm your ability to get them to read those areas.

 #5 Add Social Proof to Your Postcard

-Another top postcard ideas for marketing is to add a good testimonial or other form of social proof.
-Your prospects want to see that you’ve been able to help other customers in their same position and that you can be relied on for impressive results.
+Another top postcard ideas for marketing is to add a good testimonial or another form of social proof.
+Your prospects want to see that you’ve been able to help other customers in the same position and that you can be relied on for impressive results.